practicalli/clojure/clojure-made-simple-migrating-content.md

 Extreme Startup Company Server - 1 per team
 For your Clojure product development you will need:
-Java runtime environment or SDK - version 6 preferably Leinigen - or some other Clojure tool
+Java runtime environment or SDK - version 6 preferably Leiningen - or some other Clojure tool
 Emacs + Clojure-mode, Clojure-test, paredit - or some other development environment A repl - using lein repl or lein swank + emacs
 1) Download the basic server from Github to give you a head start - you will need it, trust me!